 GUIDELINES FOR STUDENTS USING ELECTRONIC DEVICES

-CLICK HERE to download this as a Microsoft Word file.
+CLICK HERE to download this as a pdf.

 Pitt Meadows Secondary School’s mission statement includes “personal growth in a safe, caring, and inclusive environment”.
 This guideline outlines the procedure for addressing recent issues that have been found to cause harm to our students and staff.
 A review and change to our guidelines has resulted because of the following events:

 ¬ inappropriate use of the recording devices found in cell phones;

 ¬ an increased rate of interruption caused by cell phone use in classrooms;

 ¬ cheating occurring during tests using text messaging;

 ¬ increased rate in theft of electronic devices.